Read and Share

 Flow of Books

 Libraries, schools, foundations, and nonprofit organizations can all play a part in making sure every child has sustained access to an abundance of relevant books, both print and digital.
+For instance, weekly or monthly book mailings and literacy-support by text messaging are measurable, sustainable ways to reach every family.

 Next